How the Foreign and Commonwealth Office puts together travel advice

 Information on how the FCO puts together travel advice.

-Each year UK residents make around 55 million trips abroad.
-Most trips are trouble-free.
+Each year British people make around 50 million trips abroad.
+Almost all of these trips are trouble-free.
 But every year the Foreign and Commonwealth Office (FCO) help tens of thousands of British nationals who have got into difficulty overseas.
 In many cases, these difficulties could have been avoided.

 Our travel advice can help make sure you have a trouble-free time while you’re abroad.
-Read it alongside a good guide book and online resources like social media, message forums and blogs.
+Read it alongside a good guide book and other resources like social media, online message forums and blogs.

-We review our travel advice monthly and update it if we are aware of an incident that might significantly affect Britons travelling or living in the area.
-Our Travel Advice may be updated several times a day in a developing crisis.
+We keep our travel advice under constant review and will update it as quickly as possible if we’re aware of an incident that might significantly affect Britons travelling or living in the area.
+Our travel advice may be updated several times a day in a developing crisis.

 About our foreign travel advice